-The use of a word-to-word dictionary for English learners is an allowable accommodation when determined to be necessary by the EL/Test Participation Committee.
+The use of a word-to-word dictionary for English learners is an allowable accommodation for state content assessments when determined to be necessary by the EL/Test Participation Committee.
 As stipulated in the Student Assessment Handbook (Approved Accommodations for English Learners), only words may be translated; definitions are not permitted.
 Word-to-word dictionaries that include synonyms, antonyms, phrases, maps, pictures, and samples are not permissible.
+This accommodation is not permissible for the WIDA English language proficiency assessments.

 A word-to-word dictionary that provides a direct translation of a common word/phrase to another common word/phrase is permitted.
-For example, in English to Spanish: calm: n, calma; candy: n, dulces; canoe: n, canoa.
+For example, in English to Spanish: candy: n, dulces; canoe: n, canoa; rain: v; llover; hot: adj., caliente.
 In contrast, a word-to-word dictionary that goes beyond direct translation and provides context is not permissible.
-For example, in Spanish to English: reservar: v, to make a reservation, ¿Llamaste para reservar?
-Have you phoned to make a reservation?, or identical: identico, adj.
-Her dress was identical to mine.
-Su vestido era identico al mio.